MicrosoftDocs/visualstudio-docs/docs/debugger/stale-code-warning-dialog-box.md

 ---
 # Stale Code Warning Dialog Box

 This dialog box appears when you have made changes to native code that **Edit and Continue** could not immediately apply.
 As a result, some native code in the current stack frame is now out of date, that is, stale.
-For more information, see [How to: Work with Stale Code](edit-and-continue-visual-cpp.md#bkmk_how_to_work_with_stale_code).
+For more information, see [Edit and continue (C++)](edit-and-continue-visual-cpp.md).

 **Don't show me this dialog again**